stealthylabs/libssd1306/README.md

 or similar SBCs where it can be integrated into other applications easily.

-Another reason for using this C library is to be able to integrate this display with libraries like `libuv` or `libev` or similar event-based libraries,  and control the display using events and keeping the power consumption low on such devices.
+Another reason for using this C library is to be able to integrate this display with libraries like `libev` or similar event-based libraries,  and control the display using events and keeping the power consumption low on such devices.